-Established in 2001, the Dale A. Seiberling Dairy and Food Engineering Professorship supports an internationally recognized food engineer, with some background in dairy engineering, to investigate current significant industrial problems in food engineering.
-This should include at least 30% attention to problems of concern to the dairy industry.
-In most cases, problems or major concern to dairy industry are also of equal concern in all areas of the food industry.
+Established in 2001, the Dale A. Seiberling Professorship in Food Engineering supports an internationally recognized food engineer, with preference given to dairy engineering, to investigate current significant industrial problems in food engineering.
 The endowment also makes provisions for the “Jean F. Seiberling Scholarship” for graduate students as well as support for distinguished visitors to the dairy and food engineering program; annual research in dairy and food engineering that advances the mission of the food engineering program; and support for special programs in dairy and food engineering as identified by students, faculty, staff, and dairy and food industry representatives.

 Dale A. Seiberling was an Instructor in Dairy Technology during the 1950s, when automation was being incorporated into dairy processing plant operations.
-He became the champion of Clean-In-Place (CIP), as the approach to reduce the significant amounts of hand washing labor required to ensure the efficient and safe operations of a dairy plant.
+He became the champion of Clean-In-Place (CIP), as the approach to reduce the significant amounts of labor from hand-washing required to ensure the efficient and safe operations of a dairy plant.
 In the years that followed, Dale was a part of several companies, and eventually his own company, and became the “Father of CIP” throughout the food industry and the pharmaceutical industry.